-- A. Licensee shall maintain the following records for determining its compliance with this article for at least three years: - 1.
+- A. A licensee shall maintain the following records for determining its compliance with this article for at least three years: - 1.
 A record of each outstanding money transmission obligation sold; - 2.
 A general ledger posted at least monthly containing all asset, liability, capital, income, and expense accounts; - 3.
 Bank statements and bank reconciliation records; - 4.
 Records of outstanding money transmission obligations; - 5.
-Records of each outstanding money transmission obligation paid within the three-year period; - 6.
-A list of the last known names and addresses of all of the licensee's authorized delegates; and - 7.
-Any other records the Commission reasonably requires by rule. - B. The items specified in subsection A may be maintained in any form of record. - C. Records specified in subsection A may be maintained outside the Commonwealth if they are made accessible to the Commission on seven business days' notice that is sent in a record. - D. All records maintained by the licensee as required in this section are open to inspection by the Commission pursuant to subsection A of § 6.2-1926.

-§ 6.2-1944.
-Relationship between licensee and authorized delegate; prohibited activities.
+Records of each money transmission obligation paid within the three-year period; - 6.
+A list of the last known names and addresses of all of the licensee's authorized delegates; and 1027 - 7.
+Any other records the Commission reasonably requires by regulation. - 1029 B. The items specified in subsection A shall be maintained in written or electronic form. - 1030 C. Records specified in subsection A may be maintained outside the Commonwealth if they are made accessible to the Commission on seven business days' written notice.
+1031 - D. All records maintained by the licensee as required in this section are open to inspection by the Commission pursuant to § 6.2-1926. - E. Each licensee shall maintain policies and procedures sufficient for it to comply with this article and all other laws and regulations applicable to the conduct of its licensed business. - § 6.2-1944.
+Relationship between licensee and authorized delegate; prohibited activities. - 1037 A. As used in this section, "remit" means (i) to make direct payments of money to a licensee or its 1038 representative authorized to receive money or (ii) to deposit money in a bank account specified by the